The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 The bulls have antlers that they can use to defend themselves from predators such as wolves and bears.
 Moose are bold and will fight the enemy to the very end.
 Their antlers are strong enough to pierce through the skin of the predators and leave them fatally injured.

-The cows have to protect both themselves and their calves from any impending danger.
+The cows must protect themselves and their calves from impending danger.
 While they lack the antlers, they have a powerful set of hooves.
 A cow uses her hooves to kick the enemy.
 The hind legs are strong enough to produce a powerful kick that can severely injure the enemy.
 The hooves are also sharp.

 Calves are incapable of protecting themselves from predation.
 However, the mother is always nearby to protect her young one.
-Even with their protection, calves are the main victims of predators.
+Even with their protection, calves are the primary victims of predators.

 The moose is a great swimmer despite its large body size.
 The moose calves are not left behind and learn soon after birth.